LispCookbook/cl-cookbook/packages.md

 (rename-package :alexandria :alex)
 ~~~

-You will get following error (on SBCL):
+You will get the following error (on SBCL):

 ~~~
 Lock on package ALEXANDRIA violated when renaming as ALEX while